Construction and Applications of Billion-Scale Pre-Trained Multimodal Business Knowledge Graph

 \subsection{Benchmark Construction}

-{\ours} benchmark contains several subsets, including OpenBG-IMG, OpenBG500, and OpenBG500-L. Therein, OpenBG-IMG is a small multi-modal dataset, OpenBG500 is a single-modal dataset, while OpenBG500-L is a large-scale version of OpenBG500, aiming to benchmark efficient machine learning methods over the large-scale KG.
-We show the statistical details of the {\ours} benchmark with comparison to some existing large-scale multi-modal KG Wikidata5M~\cite{J2021_KEPLER} and OGB~\cite{NeurIPS2020_OGB,NeurIPS2021_OGB-LSC} in Table~\ref{tab:OpenBG_stat}.
+{\ours} benchmark contains several subsets, including OpenBG-IMG, OpenBG500, and OpenBG500-L. Therein, OpenBG-IMG is a small multimodal dataset, OpenBG500 is a single-modal dataset, while OpenBG500-L is a large-scale version of OpenBG500, aiming to benchmark efficient machine learning methods over the large-scale KG.
+We show the statistical details of the {\ours} benchmark with comparison to some existing large-scale multimodal KG Wikidata5M~\cite{J2021_KEPLER} and OGB~\cite{NeurIPS2020_OGB,NeurIPS2021_OGB-LSC} in Table~\ref{tab:OpenBG_stat}.